davesann/let-map/API.md

 ```
 Macro.

-like sym-map but assocs to supplied map.
+As for sym-map but assocs to a supplied map.

      (let [a 1 b 2] (assoc-syms some-map a b)) => {... :a 1 :b 2}